brandur/sorg/content/nanoglyphs-drafts/011-shelter.md

 * **Healthy meals:** I like carbs way too much.
 To do: Eat food, not too much, mostly plants [2].
 * **Technical reading:** Unlike fiction, technical reading requires time and concentration.
 And unlike fiction, it also makes you learn something.
 Do some every day.

-If things go well, I'll work my way up to rehabilitating my derelict French later.
+If the small things go well, I'll work my way up to rehabilitating my derelict French later.

 Take care.